 - Disputes relating to loans and interest on loans will be dealt with by a court or an arbitrator if you have a valid arbitration agreement.

-The Czech Trade Inspection Authority has regional inspectorates throughout the Czech Republic.
+It is best to file a complaint electronically via the e-Post Office.
+However, you can also choose the offline route – the Czech Trade Inspection Authority has regional inspectorates throughout the Czech Republic.
 You can find the address and contact details of the specific inspectorate under which “your” trader falls on the website www.coi.cz.
-You can either go there in person during office hours for advice, or try telephone contact.
-You can then submit your complaint in writing or electronically via the electronic filing system.
+You can either go for advice in person during office hours or try telephone contact.
+The phrase Czech Trade Inspection Authority contact can be easily looked up online, making it easier to get in touch with the relevant inspectorate quickly.

-In your complaint, first of all, state who is making the complaint, including contact details and a more detailed identification, e.g. date of birth.
-Also indicate the inspectorate to which you are directing your complaint.
-The most important thing is to describe your problem in detail, describe in particular how the trader has violated the law in your opinion and provide the necessary evidence to prove your claims (report on the complaint received, sales receipt, photo of the misleadingly labelled product, communication with the trader, etc.).
+In your complaint, first of all, write down who is making the complaint, including contact details and details such as date of birth.
+Then indicate the inspectorate to which you are directing your complaint.
+The most important thing is to describe your problem in detail, in particular to describe how the trader has violated the law in your opinion and to provide the necessary evidence to support your claims (a report on the complaint received, a sales receipt, a photo of the misleadingly labelled product, communication with the trader, etc.).

 How can the Czech Trade Inspection Authority proceed?

-The CTI should resolve your complaint within 30 days.
-During this time, the CZO will carry out an investigation at the trader’s premises.
+The Czech Trade Inspection Authority cannot ignore contact from you.
+It should resolve your complaint promptly, usually within 30 days.
+During this time, it carries out an investigation at the trader.

-If it is a general complaint (mislabelling of prices or misleading commercial practice), your name will not be disclosed to the trader.
-However, your complaint can no longer be handled without specific details, for example, if it is a complaint about a faulty handling of a complaint.
+If it is a general complaint (mislabelling of prices or misleading commercial practices), the trader will not be told your name.
+However, your complaint can no longer be made without specific details, for example, if it is about a faulty handling of a complaint.
 You will be informed of the outcome of the investigation.
 If the CTI finds a breach of the law, it can take several courses of action.

 The Czech Trade Inspection Authority can impose a fine of up to CZK 50 million on the offending trader .
 However, these ranges are quite rare, and as a rule, penalties in the thousands or tens of thousands are imposed.
 For less serious breaches of the law, inspectors on the spot impose a fine of up to CZK 5,000.

-Another instrument used by the CTIA is various bans on the sale of products or bans on the marketing of products if they do not comply with the legal requirements.
+Another instrument used by the CTIA is various bans on the sale of products or bans on placing products on the market if they do not comply with the legal requirements.